[Tutorial] Restoring SSD performance and imaging Disk

 I registered here a few weeks ago with questions about degradation on my x series 32gb SSD and i learnt alot about the drive itself and what processes i can do to restore it to original performance and also keep my current OS and files.

 Through alot of trial and error and help from people here (RAM GUY and Co.) i successfully got my SSD back to original speeds from below 100mb/s both write and read.
-I did at first find it confusing with all the programmes to use and what settings to choose on everything but now i can do it in around 20minutes which is much quicker than the rate i was
+I did at first find it confusing with all the programmes to use and what settings to choose on everything but now i can do it in around 20minutes which is much quicker than the rate i was going at

 I posted in my last topic about my x32 2 way RAID0 speeds that i would hopefully be posting a tutorial on all this in the next couple of days, but i thought i'd be nice and do it tonight :)